agronholm/anyio/docs/threads.rst

     run(main)

-.. note:: The worker thread must have been spawned using :func:`~run_sync` for this to work.
+.. note:: The worker thread must have been spawned using :func:`~to_thread.run_sync` for this to work.

 Calling synchronous code from a worker thread
 ---------------------------------------------